ucla-hci/journal/README.md

 - open `index.html`
 - type!

-Currently, CORS needs to be disabled if you're running it locally.
+CORS needs to be disabled if the project is being run locally.
 In Safari, under `Develop` toggle `Disable Local File Restrictions`

 On a PC, try https://alfilatov.com/posts/run-chrome-without-cors/